 In 2013, Arlington Public Art was one of 59 grantees selected by the National Endowment for the Arts’ (NEA) Our Town program to develop a public art project in the planned Nauck Town Square.
 Oakland, CA-based landscape architect and artist Walter Hood will shape the final design of the plaza and will reflect the stories captured during the Nauck Community Heritage Project by in Nauck’s new town square expected to be completed in 2020.

 Arlington County’s Poet Laureate serves as an advocate for poetry and the literary arts and works to advance Arlingtonians’ consciousness and appreciation of poetry in its written and spoken forms.
 The Poet Laureate represents Arlington’s commitment to fostering a creative environment that encourages collaboration, innovation, and community participation.

-Learn more about the position of the Poet Laureate and how to connect with Katherine here.
+Read more about the Poet Laureate position here.

 Download Echoes of Little Saigon a booklet by Kim A. O’Connell documenting the contributions of the Vietnamese immigrants to Arlington.
 Based in part on oral histories conducted with community members, this full-color booklet was produced by Arlington Cultural Affairs in collaboration with Arlington’s Historic Preservation Program and Arlington Public Library’s Center for Local History, with a grant from the Virginia Foundation for the Humanities.